hdesai17/chemoproteogenomics/README.md

 Generate sample-matched peptide variant-containing databases from VCFs.
 Both minimal Uniprot ID FASTA headers or detailed headers can be used in searching mass-spectromtery based proteomics data

 #### Before Running

- 1. VCF files must be in your working directory
+ 1. Download or clone the repo

- 2. Move contents of CustomDB_Generation folder to working directory containing VCF files
+ 2. VCF files must be in your working directory

-    `cp -r CustomDB_Generation/* /path/to/working/directory/`
+ 3. Make sure Annotations and Tools folders are in the working directory containing VCF files

- 3. Download Genocode v28 protein coding translations and GTF annotation files as well as common SNPs missense changes \
+ 4. Download Genocode v28 protein coding translations and GTF annotation files as well as common SNPs missense changes \
     [from this link](https://drive.google.com/drive/folders/1w1EaQC7q5uVudEMCGo-zREVJhK-YOC13?usp=sharing) and move to Annotations directory

     `mv *gencode /path/to/working/directory/Annotations/` \